gugemichael/diskstore/README.md

-# diskqueue
+# DiskStore
-An in-memory and disk mixed backend storage Queue. automatically store elements in memory or disk.
+An file system backend storage engine. sequence write & read like a Queue.